-- Multinational automotive parts manufacturer on the impact on its business practices of the UK Bribery Act.
+- Multinational companies on the impact on their business practices of the UK Bribery Act.

-- Multinational companies in various sectors, including defence, pharmaceutical and humanitarian, on the interaction and compliance of their businesses with the UK and EU sanctions programmes.
+- Multinational companies in various sectors, including defence, energy, high-value goods, humanitarian and pharmaceutical, on the interaction of their businesses with the UK and EU sanctions regimes, and developing adequate export compliance policies, procedures and compliance programmes.

 - BVC, Inns of Court School of Law, 2003

 - Graduate Diploma in Legal Studies, University of East Anglia, 2002